Mvgnu/smplat/docs/runbooks/payload-preview-live.md

   - `variant=draft|published` narrows history to manifests with the requested preview state available.
   - `severity=info|warning|blocker` cross-references triage notes to return entries with matching note counts.
 - Responses include aggregate counts (`aggregates.totalRoutes`, `aggregates.diffDetectedRoutes`) plus governance summaries (`governance.totalActions`, `governance.actionsByKind`) for cockpit dashboards.
 Note summaries (`notes.total`, `notes.severityCounts`) are derived from triage notes so workbench timelines can prioritise high-risk retrospectives.
 The payload also surfaces `liveDeltas`, `remediations`, and `noteRevisions` arrays so cockpit retrospectives can reconstruct intra-manifest activity without rehydrating the SSE stream or fallback endpoints.
+- Every response now carries an `analytics` object that powers predictive diagnostics in the cockpit:
+  - `regressionVelocity` reports average/current diff drift per hour with confidence weighting.
+  - `severityMomentum` tracks rate-of-change for info/warning/blocker notes to forecast operator load.
+  - `timeToGreen` supplies a linear forecast (`forecastAt`, `forecastHours`, `slopePerHour`, `confidence`).
+  - `recommendations` aggregates remediation fingerprints with suggestion text, occurrence counts, route coverage, and scoring confidence.
 - Default pagination returns the ten newest manifests; increase `limit` (max 25) for broader retrospectives.
 The API internally hydrates against the full 24-manifest retention window to ensure severity filters remain accurate.

 ### Cockpit workbench consumption

 - The admin Preview Workbench seeds its live capture with `collectMarketingPreviewSnapshotTimeline` and then delegates historical queries to the `useMarketingPreviewHistory` hook.
-- The hook uses React Query for caching and background revalidation, merges filter state (`route`, `variant`, `severity`, `limit`, `offset`) into the query key, and persists the last successful payload in `localStorage` (`marketing-preview-history-cache-v2`) for offline replay.
+- The hook uses React Query for caching and background revalidation, merges filter state (`route`, `variant`, `severity`, `limit`, `offset`) into the query key, and persists the last successful payload in `localStorage` (`marketing-preview-history-cache-v3`) for offline replay.
 Cached payloads now include the delta/remediation/note revision ledgers so offline retrospectives retain the same fidelity as live fetches.
 - Timeline filter chips issue server-side queries, and pagination controls walk persisted manifests without losing cache state.
 Cache entries are invalidated whenever the active manifest ID changes so fresh captures surface automatically.
 - When the browser reports `navigator.onLine === false` or the history request fails, the hook replays the cached payload and surfaces an "Offline cache" badge.
 Reconnecting triggers an automatic refresh.
 - Diff heatmaps derive from `aggregates.diffDetectedRoutes` while note badges surface `notes.severityCounts`, allowing editors to triage high-risk captures before drilling into the diff view.
+- The predictive diagnostics panel surfaces the latest analytics payload, sparkline trendlines, and hashed operator feedback submissions.
+Offline cache fallback is indicated in the panel header so operators know when forecasts are stale.
+Feedback entries stay local-only until governance runbooks adopt a durable sink.

 ### Governance ledger API